 Unfortunately, Coronavirus case numbers have started to increase as the government has eased up a bit on restrictions.

 Keep in mind that this has hit the economy hard.
-Tourism accounts for over 12% of the country’s GDP.
-No tourism equals no income for tourism companies during what is typically the busiest time of year for the travel industry.
+Tourism accounts for over 8% of the country’s GDP.
+Zero tourism equals no income for tourism companies during what is typically the busiest time of year for the travel industry.

 Also, keep in mind that places like restaurants, grocery stores, etc. are not considered part of the tourism industry, but are also badly affected by the lack of travelers.

 I have talked to the managers of several hotels, transportation companies, and tour companies and most have had to lay off almost all of their employees.
 The ones who are staying on are mostly working in maintenance or processing refunds for canceled trips.

 The government tried to encourage in-country tourism to boost up some businesses but unfortunately, this seemed to result in a spike in cases.